marxjbl/Smart-Contract-Management-ETH-AVAX-PROOF/README.md

     ```sh
     npm i
     ```
-2. Open two additional terminals in your VS Code.

-3. In the second terminal, type:
+2. Open the web application by typing:
     ```sh
-    npx hardhat node
-    ```

-4. In the third terminal, type:
-    ```sh
-    npx hardhat run --network localhost scripts/deploy.js
-    ```

-5. Back in the first terminal, type:
-    ```sh
     npm run dev
     ```
     This will launch the front-end.

-6. After this, the project will be running on your localhost, typically at [http://localhost:3000](http://localhost:3000).
+3. After this, the project will be running on your localhost, typically at [http://localhost:3000](http://localhost:3000).

-## Authors
+## Author

 Marx Lizardo
 [LinkedIn](https://www.linkedin.com/in/marxjbl/)